Find out about many of our previous research studies and trials, and those that are ongoing but are no longer recruiting participants.

 Oral health and dental needs of people with autism: An online survey

-This is a unique study that aims to determine the dental experience and barriers that people with autism face when seeking dental services.
+This was a unique study that aims to determine the dental experience and barriers that people with autism face when seeking dental services.

 Fluoxetine for Autistic Behaviours (FAB) trial